HathorNetwork/rfcs/text/0033-private-testnet-guide.md

 This guide will show you how to run a local private Hathor network, with its own full-nodes, miner, wallets and explorer.

-# Guide-level explanation

 By the end of the guide you will have a fully working private network with the following setup:
-- 4 hathor-core full-nodes connected among them, each dedicated to a different purpose
+- 4 hathor-core full-nodes connected with each other, each dedicated to a different purpose
 - A cpu-miner mining blocks in the network
 - A tx-mining-service to be used by Wallets to mine transactions
 - 2 instances of hathor-wallet-headless configured with 2 different wallets

 # Running the full-nodes

-The first step when creating a new network is to create its genesis output script, and two initial transactions.
+The first step when creating a new network is to create its genesis output script, and its three initial `txs`: 1 block that will include the genesis output script and 2 empty transactions.
+To learn more about blocks and transactions, check [this RFC](./0015-anatomy-of-tx.md).

-We will need a valid address for this that needs to be used when generationg the output script and the transactions.
+We will need a valid address to be used when generationg the output script.

 So this is what we will do first.

 ## Generating an address for the genesis

-Use our hathor-wallet-headless to generate a new wallet seed.
+We will use our hathor-wallet-headless to generate a new wallet seed.
 Keep this seed safe if you are configuring a network for a real use case.

 ```sh
 export SEED=$(docker run --entrypoint npm hathornetwork/hathor-wallet-headless run generate_words | tail -1)